 Who Is Dr. Robert Burke?

 With that in mind, I must ask the question: Why did he choose the ingredients in Regimen if the evidence for the vast majority of them are not based on humans?
 I also wonder why there is no human research on Regimen itself?

 The Regimen Low Testosterone Test

-On the website – Regimen.Me – there is a series of 13 questions that are said to determine what our testosterone levels are.
+On the website – Regimen.Me – there was a series of 13 questions that are said to determine what our testosterone levels are.
 Just for fun, I took the quiz to see what would happen.
 After I was finished― in order to see my score -―had to give them:

 - My first AND last name